jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 Here were are printing out the length of s1.
 The len function can be used for more that just slices too.
 For example you can use it to get the number of characters in a string.
 For more info see here.

 ### Boolean Logic
 We need to spend a moment to talk about Boolean Logic, as most of the control structures to follow will use them to some degree.
 Think of it as a logic formula that results in either true or false.
 You use them everyday without realizing it.
 For instance if you were trying to determine if you needed an umbrella or not you would consider, "Is it raining and will I be going out side?"
-If both parts of that sentence are true, then the whole statement is true and you should have an umbrella.
+If both parts of that sentence are true, then the whole statement is true and you should bring an umbrella.
 You can read more about it [here](https://en.wikipedia.org/wiki/Boolean_algebra).
-If that is too confusion, let me know in the comments and I will write an article in it.
+If that is too confusion, let me know in the comments and I will write an article about it.

 In terms of Golang we need to know at least few comparative and logical operators.